-The Federal Labor Standards Act (FLSA) - the federal law that governs wage and hour issues - creates several different categories of exempt employees.
+The Fair Labor Standards Act (FLSA)—the federal law that governs wage and hour issues—creates several different categories of exempt employees.
 The most commonly used are the executive exemption, the professional exemption, and the administrative exemption.
-These are often referred to as the “white-collar” exemptions because they apply to people who work in offices or other professional environments.
+These are often referred to as the "white-collar" exemptions because they apply to people who work in offices or other professional environments.

 In addition to the requirements described above, each exemption has its own requirements relating to the specific duties that the employee performs.